Clarence "Frogman" Henry: Covers and re-use of Henry's hits

 The Band recorded a version of Henry's 1956 song "Ain't Got No Home" for their 1973 album Moondog Matinee.
-It was also used in a famous bathtub scene in the cult movie The Lost Boys with actor Corey Haim singing along to it.
+It was also used in the cult movie The Lost Boys with actor Corey Haim singing along to it.

 On his 1981 Live/Indian Summer album, Al Stewart introduced his song "Year of the Cat" with an odd anecdote about a mistaken-identity encounter involving Henry, Audrey Hepburn, and G. Gordon Liddy wearing an Elvis Presley mask.

 Henry's original song was later featured on the soundtrack of the 1982 film Diner.
-It also may be heard in a scene; Shrevie (Daniel Stern) is listening to it on his car radio and singing along.
+It is also heard in a scene where Shrevie (Daniel Stern) is listening to it on his car radio and singing along.

-Rod Stewart uses the chorus of "Ain't Got No Home" in his 1984 single "Some Guys Have All the Luck".
-It achieved fresh notoriety in the 1990s through its use as the "Homeless Update" theme music on The Rush Limbaugh Show, and is still used as recently as December 7, 2017.
+Rod Stewart used the chorus of "Ain't Got No Home" in his 1984 single "Some Guys Have All the Luck".

+"Ain't Got No Home" achieved fresh notoriety in the 1990s through its use as the "Homeless Update" theme music on The Rush Limbaugh Show, and was used as recently as December 7, 2017.
+Henry credited Limbaugh with boosting his royalties and performed on a Caribbean cruise with him.